 Recommendations: Important next steps for research on the SCERTS Model are replications by independent investigators and comparisons against established early intensive behavioral treatment models.
 Professionals should present SCERTS as untested and encourage families who are considering this intervention to evaluate it carefully.

-Prizant, Barry M. (2006).
+Prizant, B. M. (2006).
 The SCERTS Model: a Comprehensive Educational Approach for Children with Autism Spectrum Disorders.
 Baltimore, MD: Paul H. Brookes Pub.

 Selected Scientific Studies:

 Wetherby, A. M., & Woods, J. J. (2006).
 Early Social Interaction Project for Children With Autism Spectrum Disorders Beginning in the Second Year of Life: A Preliminary Study, Topics in Early Childhood Special Education, 26, 67-82.